ProgressiveHackNight/take-back-day-mapping/README.md

  ### To update:
  * In the publish branch in this directory:
   * Rebase in the current develop branch `git rebase -i develop`
-  * Delete the lib folder (this seems to be necessary in order to not break styling - not sure why)
+  * Delete the lib folder (this seems to be necessary in order to not break styling - I think the bash command I used to copy over assets does not replace exising files)
   * Build the library `yarn export`
   * Commit your changes and push to origin (still on the publish branch - don't push to develop)
  * Find your most recent commit hash on the publish branch (either through git log or by looking on github ( https://github.com/ProgressiveHackNight/take-back-day-mapping/tree/publish)